 - Capacity View displays the total available space allocated for the workload and the logical used space (after all NetApp optimizations). - Snapshot View displays the total space reserved for Snapshot copies, and the amount of space currently being used.
-Note that LUNs do not provide a Snapshot View.
-Both of these charts include an estimate of the amount of time remaining before the capacity is full for this workload.
+Note that LUNs do not provide a Snapshot View. - Cloud Tier View displays how much capacity is being used in the local performance tier and how much is being used in the cloud tier.
+These charts include an estimate of the amount of time remaining before the capacity is full for this workload.
 This information is based on historical usage and requires a minimum of 10 days of data.
 When less than 30 days of capacity remain, Unified Manager identifies the storage as "almost full".